RightsandWrongsgit/Drupal-11-CD-CI-with-DDEV/added_documentation/How to Create a Drupal Recipe.md

      ```

 5. **Verify the Application**:
    - Check your Drupal site to confirm that the modules, configurations, and content specified in the recipe have been applied.
-For example, in the blog recipe above, verify that the blog content type exists and sample content is visible.
+For example, in the article recipe used in the examples here, verify that the article content type exists and sample content is visible.

 6. **Manage Dependencies (Optional)**:
    - To ensure recipe dependencies are added to your project’s `composer.json` for easier maintenance, use the Drupal Recipe Unpack plugin: